 They complete the Chef Three Star Award through a food-based design and research activity linked to a specific country or culture.

 Subject time per 10-day cycle

-Third year – one lesson with half an hour of homework for approximately 16 lessons
+Third Year – three lessons in a two week cycle with half an hour of homework for the whole year

 GCSE – five lessons plus homework

 Food Technology further up the school

 At GCSE in the Fourth and Fifth Year pupils follow the OCR Food preparation and nutrition specification.
 It is assessed by two pieces of non-examined assessment (15% and 35%) and one written paper (50%).
 All assessments take place in the Fifth Year.